statgen/pheweb/README.md

   ear-length,/home/watman/ear-length.all.epacts.gz
   ```

-- (B) If you have a shell-glob that matches all of your association filenames, run `./phenolist.py glob-files "/path/to/association/files/*/*.epacts.gz"`.
+- (B) If you have one association file per phenotype, you can use a shell-glob and a regex to get assoc-files and phenocodes for them.

-  Then use a regular expression to make a phenocode for each phenotype.
-  For example, you could use the regex `/(.*?)\.[^\.]+\.epacts\.gz` to match `eats-kimchi` and `ear-length` from the association files:

-    - `/home/watman/eats-kimchi.autosomal.epacts.gz`
+  Suppose that your assocation files are at paths like:

-    - `/home/watman/eats-kimchi.X.epacts.gz`
+    - `/home/watman/eats-kimchi.epacts.gz`
-    - `/home/watman/ear-length.all.epacts.gz
+    - `/home/watman/ear-length.epacts.gz`

+  Then you could run `./phenolist.py glob-files "/home/watman/*.epacts.gz"` to get `assoc-files`.

+  To get `phenocodes`, you can use a regex that captures the phenocode from the file path.
+In this example, `./phenolist.py extract-phenocode-from-fname '^/home/watman/(.*).epacts.gz$'` would work.

-  If you have multiple association files for some phenotypes (like "eats-kimchi", which has separate files for X and autosomal chromosomes),
+- (C)  If you have multiple association files for some phenotypes, you can follow the directions in (B) and then run `./phenolist unique-phenocode`.

-  you can combine lines that have identical `phenocode`s with this command:
+  For example, if your association files are at:

+    - `/home/watman/autosomal/eats-kimchi.epacts.gz`
+    - `/home/watman/X/eats-kimchi.epacts.gz`
+    - `/home/watman/all/ear-length.epacts.gz`

+  then you can run:

   ```
+  ./phenolist.py glob-files "/home/watman/*/*.epacts.gz"
+  ./phenolist.py extract-phenocode-from-fname '^/home/watman/(.*).epacts.gz$'
   ./phenolist.py unique-phenocode
   ```

 - (D) If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for `./phenolist.py`.

-No matter what you do, please run `./phenolist.py verify` when you are done.
+No matter what you do, please run `./phenolist.py verify` when you are done to check that it worked correctly.
 At any point, you may run `./phenolist.py view` to view the current file.

 ### 4. Load your association files.